djpubj/EduMate/README.md

 1. Download file.
 2. Open file.
-3. Open app folder.
+3. Then open app folder.
-4. Then open release.
+4. Then open release folder.
 5. Then you find `app-release.apk`